wfriesen/tytvideopodcast/README.md

 - Replace the value in `voucher.py` with your own voucher.

 ## Usage
-Running `python main.py` will generate RSS feeds for the Main Show Hour 1, 2, and Post Game, and place them in `./feeds` .
+Running `main.py` will generate RSS feeds for the Main Show Hour 1, 2, and Post Game, and place them in `./feeds` .
 This command can be run from cron to re-generate the feeds on a set schedule, and then point your podcast client to these files.

 ## Flexget